Top 12 Tips to Attract Birds to Your Feeders

 Keep Feeders Clean

 Make sure you clean and disinfect feeders regularly and discard old or wet seed.
+Replace sugar water every few days and more often in hot weather.

 Use Plants for Shelter Around Feeders